amrabunemr98/AKS-Microservice-Pipeline/docs/DEPLOYMENT.md

 kubectl get svc -n monitoring grafana
 ```

 Grafana and Prometheus services default to internal load balancers.
 Port-forward from the jumpbox for browser access (`kubectl port-forward svc/grafana 3000:80 -n monitoring`).
+On private clusters ensure the namespace holds the `acr-pull-secret` and outbound connectivity (NAT gateway or ACR private endpoint) exists so Pods can pull images.

 ### 8. GitHub Actions CI/CD